-C2 Agility is the capability of C2 to successfully effect, cope with, and/or exploit changes in circumstances.
+THE CONCEPTUAL MODEL OF C2 AGILITY C2 Agility is the capability of C2 to successfully effect, cope with, and/or exploit changes in circumstances.
 While other factors will also influence outcomes, C2 Agility enables entities to effectively and efficiently employ the resources they have in a timely manner.
 The functions associated with C2 can be accomplished in a wide variety of ways.
-Previous the NATO research group, SAS-050, concluded that C2 Approaches can be categorized by how decision rights are allocated, how entities interact, and how information is distributed.

-These form the key dimensions of an entity's1 C2 Approach Space, as depicted in Figure ES-1: C2 Approach Space.
+NATO research group, SAS-050, concluded that C2 Approaches can be categorized by how decision rights are allocated, how entities interact, and how information is distributed.
+These form the key dimensions of an entity's1 C2 Approach Space, as depicted in Figure EO-1: C2 Approach Space.